sherado99/SPDET/README.md

 - Stech does not give financial, legal, or medical advice.
 Always review the output before sending.
 - By using this Actor, you agree that the creator is not liable for any consequences arising from its use.

-The source code of SETI is publicly available for transparency and trust.
-All rights are reserved under the SETI Proprietary License v1.0.
-For full terms, see the LICENSE file in the repository.
+All rights are reserved under the Stech Commercial License (SCL) v2.1.

 ---